+You should run

+'''

+exportfs -a

+'''

-You should run # exportfs -a to make your entry visible to nfs.
-With # exportfs -v you can see how nfs is configured.
-You probably have to change the ip address nfsserver:/storeBackup /backup nfs user,exec,async,noatime 1 1
+to make your entry visible to nfs.
+With

+'''

+exportfs -v

+'''

+you can see how nfs is configured.

 You probably have to change the ip address and the mask to your needs.
-Using no\root\squash is important for the client root user to have root permissions on the mounted file system.
+Using no_root_squash is important for the client root user to have root permissions on the mounted file system.
 Use async to get a much better write performance (see man mount for further explanations).

-In /etc/fstab on the nfs client (where you run storeBackup) you should configure a line like read or write access?
+In /etc/fstab on the nfs client (where you run storeBackup) you should configure a line like mount /backup on the nfs client.